 - Cement Americas is highly respected for its editorial coverage of operations as well as environmental, government and market development issues.

-Assistant Editor, Rock Products, Cement Americas and Concrete Products
+Associate Editor, Rock Products, Cement Americas and Concrete Products

 Director of Sales